uibcdf/action-build-and-upload-conda-packages/README.md

 If a repository contains a meta.yaml file to build conda packages, the process of building and uploading packages to an Anaconda user or organization is automatized by this GitHub Action.
 The user has only to be sure that the repository [have access to the corresponding Anaconda token](#Requirements).

-In summary, this GitHub action does the following:
+In summary, this GitHub Action does the following:

 - It is suggested that the action is triggered by a release or a prerelease publication.
 - The action checks if the meta.yaml file exists in the directory specified by the user.
 - It compiles then the list of packages to the platform and Python version specified by the user.
-- Finnally, the action uploads all packages built to the Anaconda user or organization specified by the user, with the label specified by the user (the option `auto` sets value of the label as 'main' for releases and 'dev' to prereleases).
+- Finnally, the action uploads all packages built to the Anaconda user or organization specified by the user, with the label specified by the user (the option `auto` sets the value of the label as 'main' for releases and 'dev' to prereleases).

 This GitHub Action was developed by [the Computational Biology and Drug Design Research Unit -UIBCDF- at the Mexico City Children's Hospital Federico Gómez](https://www.uibcdf.org/).
 Other GitHub Actions can